 Ines Kappert is Head of the Gunda Werner Institute for Feminism and Gender Democracy.
 Her main topics are feminism for immigration society, intersectional feminism, refugees and women, peace and security.
 She wrote her PhD on: “Der Mann in der Krise.
 Oder: Konservative Kapitalismuskritik im kulturellen Mainstream”, (Man in crisis, or: a conservative critique of capitalism and the cultural mainstream, transcript, 2008).
 From 2007-2015, she was head of the opinion desk of the German daily taz.

 Judith Goetz holds degrees in comparative literature and political science and is currently pursuing a Ph.D. at the Center for teacher's education at the University of Vienna.
 She is also a member of FIPU (Research Group Ideologies and Policies of Inequality) and the German Research Network ’women and right-wing extremism’.
 Her interests and research focuses on right-wing extremism and women* / gender and anti-feminism.
 Recently she co-edited the anthologies "Untergangster des Abendlandes.
-Ideology and reception of the right-wing extreme 'Identitarians' "(2017) and "Right-wing extremism Volume 3: Gender-Reflected Perspectives" (2019) and "Rechtsextremismus Band 4: Herausforderungen für den Journalismus" (2021).
+Ideology and reception of the right-wing extreme 'Identitarians' "(2017), "Right-wing extremism Volume 3: Gender-Reflected Perspectives" (2019) and "Rechtsextremismus Band 4: Herausforderungen für den Journalismus" (2021).